Solicitors Who Specialise in Military Divorce – wherever you are based

 Our Divorce and Family Law practice is the largest in Salisbury, Andover and Amesbury, with unrivalled experience in providing legal advice to the Armed Forces throughout Wiltshire, Hampshire and Dorset, nationwide and when posted overseas.

 However our lawyers don’t even need to meet you.
-We regularly represent armed forces personnel at home or abroad on the basis of email, phone and Skype or FaceTime instructions.
+We regularly represent armed forces personnel at home or abroad on the basis of email, phone and Zoom or FaceTime video instructions.

 Based on Salisbury Plain?
 Don’t Forget Our Free Drop-In Family Law Surgery